-To this school of thought, one of the most important benefits of filtering out short wavelength blue light is to protect the macula pigment and increase the Macula Pigment Optical Density (MPOD).
+To this school of thought, one of the most important benefits of filtering short wavelength blue light is to protect the macula pigment and thereby increase the Macula Pigment Optical Density (MPOD).
 Unfortunately, though the macula pigment plays a crucial role in protecting human vision, yet this is one of the least talked subject.

-Strangely, the spigment and its importance was not a discovery of recent times, but dates back to the works of Max Schultz in the 19th century, who theorized that the yellow spot absorbed blue light.
+Strangely, macula pigment and its importance was not a discovery of recent times, but dates back to the works of Max Schultz in the 19th century, who theorized that the yellow spot absorbed blue light.
 Many decades later, G Wald, during the 40s of the last century hypothesized that the macula pigment was consisting of specific caratenoids.
 Later in the 1980s, Bone et al, Ham et al, and various other studies concluded that the macula pigment consist of Lutien and Zeaxanthin, and has a definite role to play in human vision.

 What is Macula Pigment ?